 In addition, I suspect that we need to engage some advocating skills on our own behalf during interviews with potential employers.
 Unless we want to be stuck on the low end, it is critical to negotiate our starting salary to be as close to the highest end of the starting range as possible.

 Lastly, some of the differences between the two sources may be explained by the fact that some surveys excluded social workers with graduate degrees and some may be attributed to variances by region.
 To see my post on the breakdown by region, social work practice and type of setting, click on Social Worker Pay By Type of Setting, Practice Area & Region.

 I hope you found this information helpful.
 How do you feel about this compensation range?
 Do you feel that it is fair given the amount of time and education that social workers need to invest in order to move up the ladder, so to speak?
 Do you know of other (perhaps better) compensation sources for social workers?
 Please share any thoughts or comments you have below.

-June 2013 update: to get valuable negotiation advice, try out a new salary tool calculator, and/or find out pay differences by gender and setting or by educational attainment and experience, check out: Do You Earn Above or Below Average for a Social Worker?
+June 2013 update: To find out pay differences by gender and setting, or by educational attainment and experience, check out: Do You Earn Above or Below Average for a Social Worker?.

 January 2016 update: To get the most recent negotiation advice, try out one of the below listed salary tool calculators: